srobinson0586/ttg-basic/0-fundamentals/README.md

-# JQR Section 0 (Fundamentals) Overview
+# TTG-B Section 0 (Fundamentals) Overview

 [Back to Master README](../README.md)

 ### Introduction
-Welcome to the JQR!
+Welcome to the TTG-B!
 This course will teach you to become a cyber software developer, proficient in Python, C, x86_64 assembly, and networking.
 This section serves as an introduction to the fundamentals required for the remainder of the course.

 # Starting Point